KonduitAI/deeplearning4j-examples-refactor/samediff-examples/README.md

-This project contains a set of examples that demonstrate the use of SameDiff API.
+This project contains a set of examples that demonstrate the use of the SameDiff API.
 SameDiff is an automatic differentiation computation graph engine which is part of the Eclipse ND4J library.
-It supports static (ala Tensorflow) and dynamic (ala Tensorflow eager/PyTorch) style graph execution.
+It supports static (ala Tensorflow) and dynamic (ala Tensorflow Eager/PyTorch) style graph execution.
 It also supports importing Tensorflow .pb (protobuf) models, as well as some support for ONNX models.
 Examples of importing TF models can be found here <TODO:link>

 It is to be noted that neural networks can also be build using the higher level MultiLayerNetwork and ComputationalGraph DL4J APIs as noted here <TODO: link to dl4j-examples>.